aileron-gateway/example-extension/README.md

-# An example project extending the [AILERON Gateway](https://github.com/aileron-gateway/aileron-gateway) as library <!-- omit in toc -->
+# Example project extending the [AILERON Gateway](https://github.com/aileron-gateway/aileron-gateway) <!-- omit in toc -->

 This project extend the [AILERON Gateway](https://github.com/aileron-gateway/aileron-gateway) by importing it to Go project.